postsharp/Metalama.Documentation/conceptual/Aspects/aspect-inheritance.md

 Many aspects, such as `INotifyPropertyChanged` implementation or thread synchronization aspects, need to be _inherited_ from the base class to which the aspect is applied, to all derived classes.
 That is, if a base class has a `[NotifyPropertyChanged]` aspect that adds calls to `OnPropertyChanged` to all property setters, it is logical that the aspect also affects the property setters of the _derived_ classes.

 This feature is called _aspect inheritance_.
 It is activated by adding the <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute to the aspect class.
-When an aspect is marked as _inheritable_, its  <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method is no longer only called for the direct target declaration of the aspect, but also for all derived declarations.
+When an aspect is marked as _inheritable_, its <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method is no longer called only for the direct target declaration of the aspect, but also for all derived declarations.

-Aspect can be inherited along the following lines:
+An aspect can be inherited along the following lines:

 * from a base class to derived classes;
 * from a base interface to derived interfaces;